UTSA-cyber/sceadan/README.md

 Bugs and Platforms Tested On
 -------

-This version was built for a Linux and Mac environments.
+This version will build on Linux and Mac environments.

 This version calculates hamming weight and entropy values incorrectly.
 This has no impact on the default operation, since Sceadan does not